Kansas Attorney General’s race ‘still too close to call’

 Again, thank you for everything you’ve done to support me.
 We will keep fighting for you.

-12 News’ Alex Flippin talked to Kobach earlier in the evening who said he believed he had a good chance of winning having done well in Sedgwick County.
+Earlier in the evening, Kobach said he believed he had a good chance of winning having done well in Sedgwick County.

 Copyright 2022 KWCH.
 All rights reserved.
 To report a correction or typo, please email news@kwch.com